 Partnership capital is capital made up of the partners' capital account.
-The capital account is an account into which capital contributed by the partners is paid and from which, under the terms of the partnership agreement, an amount representing capital may be withdrawn by a partner only if he ceases to be a partner and an equal amount is transferred to another such account by his former partners or any www.prarulebook.co.uk/rulebook/Glossary/FullDefinition/64100/01-01-2013.

-person replacing him as their partner, or the partnership is otherwise dissolved or wound up.
+The capital account is an account into which capital contributed by the partners is paid and from which, under the terms of the partnership agreement, an amount representing capital may be withdrawn by a partner only if he they ceases to be a partner and an equal amount is transferred to another such account by his their former partners or any person replacing him them as their partner, or the partnership is otherwise dissolved or wound up.